top of page

 States control many areas of our lives.
 State income tax varies between each state.
 The method of voting varies between states.
 Gun laws vary between states.
 Driving laws vary between states.

 State freedoms are vital because if a state passes unjust laws, its citizens may move en masse to other states with fewer unjust laws.
-States’ rights create competition between states which provides an additional check on governmental oversight.
+States’ rights create competition between states, which provides additional checks on governmental oversight.

 Imagine living in an area with 50 telephone companies, 50 power companies, 50 TV cable companies, and 50 internet companies.
 Imagine the choices!
 The minute one of them treats you badly, you switch to another that better values you as a customer.